How a photographer built this DIY camera with wood, metal, and 3D printing

 Using a lathe to rotate the entire camera, Landers gently brushed the Mark II body and nose cone simultaneously to get a continuous brush pattern.
 The AL6 Mark II’s internals build off the B66 template, from the body down to the recycled Agfa 85mm lens that comes with an aperture and shutter.

-“Right now, the Afga 85mm lens is a surprisingly sharp lens if you know how to use it,” Landers explains.
+“Right now, the Agfa 85mm lens is a surprisingly sharp lens if you know how to use it,” Landers explains.
 “At about F8 or F11 is where you get the sharpest image.”

 Landers finds that many older lenses have a bit more character to them than more modern ones.
 Some accentuate colors, while others emphasize focus detail.
-With the Afga 85mm lens, Landers gets the best of both worlds.
-Typically, he shoots color film on the AL6 Mark II, as black and white looks a bit flat and dinghy on his camera.
-While the AL6 Mark II can shoot any medium format film, Landers notes that it has a natural affinity for Kodak Porta 160 stock.
+With the Agfa 85 mm lens, Landers gets the best of both worlds.
+Typically, he shoots color film on the AL6 Mark II, as black and white looks a bit flat and dingy on his camera.
+While the AL6 Mark II can shoot any medium-format film, Landers notes that it has a natural affinity for Kodak Porta 160 stock.

 A surprisingly difficult step in the design and build process is getting the film plane properly calibrated.
 It must be as perpendicular as possible to the lens mount and a very exact distance away, with the film lying perfectly against it.
 If any of these variables are off even the slightest bit, the image will blur.
 Made of aluminum, the film plane is a flat piece with a square opening and two sides welded onto it.
-Landers milled it completely flat, then tack-welded it inside the camera body at an exact height (78.2mm from the surface).
+Landers milled it completely flat, then tack-welded it inside the camera body at an exact height (78.2 mm from the surface).
 To keep pressure on the film, he fashioned a spring-loaded pressure plate and welded it to the back of the camera body.
 To hold the back door closed, Landers fixed magnets to the camera body, then painted the inside black and lined it with felt.

 After final assembly, Landers loaded a test roll into the camera to see how it operated.
-The first image, a high resolution photo of his milling machine, was captured by placing the camera on a tripod, setting the aperture to f32, and exposing it for eight seconds.
+The first image, a high-resolution photo of his milling machine, was captured by placing the camera on a tripod, setting the aperture to f32, and exposing it for eight seconds.
 While most of the image is high resolution, there is quite a bit of blur at the corners.
 In a photograph of a plastic bag hanging from a tree branch, Landers shows off the AL6 Mark II’s depth of field.
-While the plastic bag and tree branch are in focus, the background is blurred.
+The plastic bag and tree branch are in focus, but the background is blurred.
 To capture these details, he shot at 1/30th to 1/60th of a second, with an aperture of about f5.6.
-Landers was also able to put backgrounds into focus, while blurring out objects and surfaces in the foreground.
+Landers was also able to put backgrounds into focus while blurring out objects and surfaces in the foreground.

 “It thrives as a go-anywhere, do anything camera,” says Landers.
 “So when I shoot with this camera, I’m going to strap this on my back and photograph the things I see that day.”

 Landers currently has no plans to sell high-end cameras as commercial products in any sort of high volume.
-But one day he would like to sell his creations as sculptural objects in galleries to those who respect the art form of building cameras, but right now he has other concerns, like the follow-up to the AL6 Mark II.
-For this one, Landers intends to return to brass (for a time) and go smaller—a 35mm rangefinder inspired by Leica’s iconic M6 camera, which he considers the best camera ever made.
-Ideally, the camera would be indistinguishable in use from a modern manual 35mm; meaning, its controls will be familiar to those who use newer commercial film cameras.
+One day he would like to sell his creations as sculptural objects in galleries to those who respect the art form of building cameras, but right now he has other concerns, like the follow-up to the AL6 Mark II.
+For this one, Landers intends to return to brass (for a time) and go smaller—a 35 mm rangefinder inspired by Leica’s iconic M6 camera, which he considers the best camera ever made.
+Ideally, the camera would be indistinguishable in use from a modern manual 35 mm, meaning, its controls will be familiar to those who use newer commercial-film cameras.

-But a DIY 35mm is no easy task.
-These cameras are far more complex than medium format cameras, so designing one is forcing him to learn more about camera design.
+But a DIY 35 mm is no easy task.
+These cameras are far more complex than medium-format models, so designing one is forcing Landers to learn more about camera design.
 Getting the frame advancement right, as he notes, is a complex feat of engineering.

 “It’s not a matter of just rotating a fixed amount,” explains Landers.
-“As you use spool that film onto the take-up spool it gets bigger, so it rotates less and less every time you advance to the next frame.
-This is done by a geared mechanism… and it’s more complicated than people think.”
+“As you spool that film onto the take-up spool it gets bigger, so it rotates less and less every time you advance to the next frame.
+This is done by a geared mechanism . . . and it’s more complicated than people think.”

 Landers has been studying work by clockmakers and watchmakers to get this geared mechanism right.
 Another goal is make his own shutter to truly control his camera’s image.
 But with 50 to 100 moving parts, the shutter design is also demanding a great deal of research.
 Ultimately, Landers wants to build a camera that lasts, if not forever, then a very long time indeed, like the Leica M6.